mjftw/next-example/README.md

 - Tests use mock/stub implementations of repository and service interfaces
 - This allows for isolated testing of each layer without complex setup

+### 10. Pushing Impurity to the Edges

+A key goal of our architecture is to push the impure parts of the application to the edges, primarily during initialization.
+This approach allows the core of our application to operate on pure functions, bringing several benefits:

+- **Predictability**: Pure functions always produce the same output for a given input, making behavior more predictable and easier to reason about.
+- **Testability**: Pure functions are easier to test as they don't rely on external state or produce side effects.
+- **Concurrency**: Pure functions are inherently thread-safe, which can be beneficial for performance in certain scenarios.
+- **Debugging**: When most of your application logic is pure, it's easier to isolate and identify issues.

+In practice, this means:

+1. We initialize all impure constructs (database connections, external API clients, etc.) in `instrumentation.ts` at application start.
+2. These initialized constructs are then injected into our repositories and services.
+3. The majority of our application logic, contained in services and repositories, can then operate as pure functions, working only with their inputs and the injected dependencies.
+4. Impure operations (like database queries or API calls) are isolated in specific layers (typically repositories), making them easier to manage and test.

+This approach allows us to leverage the benefits of functional programming throughout most of our application while still effectively managing necessary side effects and external dependencies.

 ## Architecture Diagrams

 ### Application Structure